fabiopjve/ULWOS/README.md

-# ULWOS - Ultra Light-Weight Operating System
+# ULWOS - Ultra Lightweight Operating System

 This is ULWOS a small and simple preemptive task switcher that enables multi-tasking on small microcontrollers.
 Some fancier features will be added on future versions.